Manage Spam and Unwanted Email

 The Allow and Block options allow you to accept or reject email from specific senders regardless of other spam filtering information.
 Administrators and Account Owners can access the spam settings from Manage > Company > Content Filtering.

-- Allowed — Messages from addresses or domains in the allowed list will always be accepted.
-If you’re noticing legitimate emails caught in the Spam folder, add the email address, domain or IP address to the allowed list.
+- Allowed — Messages from addresses or domains in the allowed list are never sent to Spam.
+If you’re noticing legitimate emails caught in the Spam folder, add the email address, domain, or IP address to the allowed list.

-- Blocked — Messages from addresses or domains in the blocked list will never be delivered to your main mailbox folders.
-They’ll be suspended and added to the Spam folder automatically.
-If you repeatedly notice spam in your mailbox from the same sender, add the email address to the blocked list.
+- Blocked — Messages from addresses or domains in the blocked list will never show in your main inbox folders but go to Spam automatically.
+If you repeatedly notice spam in your inbox from the same sender, add the email address to the blocked list.

 The Allowed and Blocked fields will accept three different values:

 - A full email address (firstname.lastname@example.org)